inntran/git-benchmark-testdata/mattoid/ejaculate/multungulate.markdown

 Von Neumann was the subject of many dotty professor stories.
 Von Neumann suppdly had the habit of simply writing answers to homework assignments on the board (the method of solution being, of course, obvious) when he was asked how to solve problems.
-One time one of his students tried to get more helpful information by asking if there was another way to solve the problem.
+One time one of his stunts tried to get more helpful information by asking if there was another way to solve the problem.
 Von Neumann looked blank for a moment, thought, and then answered, "Yes.".
 Piping down the valleys wild,